g-h-c/pct/README.md

 It may also be easier to generate Visual Studio project files with qmake and then tell extractheaders to parse them: https://cppisland.wordpress.com/2015/11/15/cross-platform-development-with-c/

-The latest command line help is at: https://ci.appveyor.com/api/projects/g-h-c/pct/artifacts/extractheaderscmd/release/help.html?job=Environment%3A%20%3B%20Configuration%3A%20Release
+The latest command line help is at the [wiki](https://github.com/g-h-c/pct/wiki)

 **Compilation**